kangruixiang/Ankify/README.md

 The idea of Ankify is to be able to convert notes into cards.
 Ideally, you would be able to do the following:

-- write notes as you normally would, with minimal amount of distraction/interruption
+- write notes as you normally would, with minimal amount of distraction/interruption.
+In fact, this README.md is made up of anki cards that you can only see when editing
 - convert note into cards easily
 - update existing cards on subsequent conversion